Colonel Colin D. Fuller DSO, Order of the Nile

 The regimental diary recorded his departure thus:

 “The relinquishing by Colonel Fuller of the actual command of the Regiment was received by all ranks with feelings of very genuine regret.
-Save during his brief furlogh in the 1917, he had led us since November 1916 and no leader ever had more thoroughly at heart the interests and welfare of his officers and men.
+Save during his brief furlough in the 1917, he had led us since November 1916 and no leader ever had more thoroughly at heart the interests and welfare of his officers and men.
 He was always approachable and always the essence of a sport; no man ever left the orderly room without a fair deal.
 And the features of his long command of the Regiment in the field, were the unerring accuracy of his always rapid decisions, no less than his actual personal leadership.”

-The final days of the war proved to be relatively quiet for the Light Horse though many men had to be evacuated sick, largely through the effects of malaria contracted during that long oppresive summer in the Jordan Valley.
+The final days of the war proved to be relatively quiet for the Light Horse though many men had to be evacuated sick, largely through the effects of malaria contracted during that long oppressive summer in the Jordan Valley.
 Colin’s command of the Brigade was to be cut short by the disease.
 He was admitted to hospital in Kantara on the 28th of December 1918 and subsequently transferred to Abbassia on the 21st of January 1919 before being granted fourteen days sick leave in Cairo, returning to assume command of the Brigade in early March.

 News of the signing of the Armistice and the final capitulation of Germany left nothing for the Regiment to do but wait patiently for demobilisation.
 A syllabus of training was formulated to keep the men busy and, of course, race meetings were popular.
 At one race meeting in Cairo the Regiment was represented by Colin’s horse, “Illawara”, which easily won the two mile race.